 Colorado certainly isn’t the most glamourous job in college football—a loss to 14th-ranked Utah Saturday (the Buffaloes enter as 29.5-point home underdogs) would drop them to 1-11, their worst record since 2012.
 But it would be a foot in the door for an up-and-coming coach and a potential stepping stone for a bigger job (perhaps at his alma mater Florida State) down the line.
 Sanders would obviously have his work cut out for him transitioning from the relative low stakes of the Southwestern Athletic Conference (SWAC) to the bright lights of FBS, though his star power and recruiting prowess make him a no-brainer for a program that’s had just one winning season since moving to the Pac-12.

-The two-time Super Bowl champ and former Defensive Player of the Year could opt to finish what he started at Jackson State, though the opportunity to coach at college football’s highest level—even in Boulder—would be hard to pass up.
+The two-time Super Bowl champ and former Defensive Player of the Year could opt to finish what he started at Jackson State, though the opportunity to coach at college football’s highest level—even in Boulder, of all places—would be hard to pass up.
 News of Colorado’s interest in Sanders comes hours after Nebraska announced its hiring of former Carolina Panthers coach Matt Rhule, who replaces Scott Frost atop the Cornhuskers’ chain of command.